gishan98/HPS-Home-Protection-System-/README.md

 # HPS-Home-Protection-System-
 This is Project for EC3702 Real-Time Operating System.
 This project focus on to built a home protection system to identify if a intruder try to broke a house.
 We are using a web server to control this system.
-This system may able to detect any motion in praticular area and notify it to the owner.
+This system detect any motion in praticular area and notify it to the owner.
 This sytem contain with mainly three different parts.

                    - Detection Parts
                    - Alarming